-Records containing PII are made available to Department of Defense (DOD) personnel who have a need-to-know in the performance of their duties.

-The need-to-know principle dictates that an authorized holder of record/PII, only share when two conditions are met: 1) the requester has the appropriate position and access, and 2) the requester has a need-to-know the information in order to perform his or her job functions.
-When both conditions are met, provide the record/PII.

-Verifying that the requestor has the appropriate position is usually straightforward.
-You see their badge, or know that the communication is coming through channels at the appropriate level

-Verifying their need-to-know, on the other hand, may require some judgment.
-If it's not clear that the requestor needs the information, then ask the chain of command to verify.

-Before PII is made available to the public (external third parties), a balancing of the public's right to know compared to an individual's right to privacy is analyzed to determine if the record/PII is released or withheld under the Freedom of Information Act, or other laws, and regulations.

-Business card/email signature information is PII used to conduct Government business.

-Designated personnel hold positions appointed as "public" positions and their names, and organization information may be public facing.
+- Records containing PII are made available to DoD personnel wo have a need-to-know in the performance of their duties. - The need-to-know principle dictates that an authorized holder of record/PII, only share when two conditions are met: 1) the requester has the appropriate position and access, and 2) the requester has a need-to-know the information in order to perform his or her job functions.
+When both conditions are met, provide the record/PII. - Verifying that the requestor has the appropriate position is usually straightforward.
+You see their badge or know that the communication is coming through channels at the appropriate level. - Verifying their need-to-know, on the other hand, may require some judgment.
+If unclear the requestor needs the information, then ask the chain of command to verify. - Before PII is made available to the public (external third parties), a balancing of the public's right to know compared to an individual's right to privacy is analyzed to determine if the record/PII is released or withheld under the Freedom of Information Act, or other laws and regulations. - Business card/email signature information is PII used to conduct Government business. - Designated personnel appointed in "public" positions may have their name and organization information on public facing.